digicademy-chf/chf_container/documentation/InstallAndConfig/Index.rst

     For a development environment, you may want to set up an alias as a local domain in the host operating system to help access the web app.
-On Linux or macOS, add the line below the file ``/etc/hosts`` using the alias that you want.
+On Linux or macOS, add the line below to the file ``/etc/hosts`` using the alias that you want.
 On Windows, add it to ``C:\Windows\System32\Drivers\etc\hosts``.

     ..  code-block::